Crochet stitch tutorial: The Suzette stitch

 Row 1

-1. Start with an odd number of chains.
-You will start working in the second chain from your hook in the back of the chain like it is shown in the picture.
+1. Start by chaining an even number of chains.
+You will work in the second chain from your hook.

 2. So, make a single crochet in the second chain from your hook.